-Note: A smaller tamping rod (having dimensions 3/8 in.
-(10 mm) in diameter and 14 in.
-(350 mm) in length) is required for molding 4- x 8-in.
-(100- x 200- mm) compressive strength test cylinders.
+Note: A smaller tamping rod (having dimensions 3/8 in. in diameter and 14 in. in length) is required for molding 4- x 8-in. compressive strength test cylinders.

 - 7. Rod the bottom layer throughout its depth. - 8.
-Rod top layer about 1 in.
-(25 mm) into the bottom layer. - 9.
-After rodding each layer, lightly tap the sides of the mold 10 to 15 times with an open hand.
-This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air. - 10.
-See steps 10 through 13 of the "Rodding Procedure" for 6 in.
-(150 mm) diameter by 12 in.
-(305 mm) height cylinders.
+Rod top layer about 1 in. into the bottom layer. - 9.
+After rodding each layer, lightly tap the sides of the mold 10 to 15 times with the mallet.
+This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air.
+Use an open hand to tap light gauge (metal or plastic) single-use molds if found to be susceptible to damage when tapped with a mallet. - 10.
+See steps 10 through 13 of the "Rodding Procedure" for 6 in. diameter by 12 in. height cylinders.